 - the new BAH rate in effect on 1 January.

-This helps folks so that they aren’t stuck in a lease that they can no longer afford, and provides some consistency for budgeting.
+This helps folks so that they aren’t stuck in a lease that they can no longer afford, and provides consistency for budgeting.

 The only situation in which someone is not covered by rate protection is if they are demoted or have a change in dependency status.